• About Me

 Wrap Up: Is Unilever Cruelty-Free?

-No, Unilever is not a cruelty-free personal care brand.
-In their animal testing policy, they state they do not test on animals.
-However, Unilever chooses to sell in China, a country that requires imported cosmetics to be tested on animals.
+No, Unilever is not a cruelty-free personal care company.
+Even though they claim to not test on animals, they choose to sell in a country that requires imported cosmetics to be tested on animals.

-Therefore, Unilever is not considered to be cruelty-free and will be added to my list of brands that test on animals.
+Therefore, Unilever is not considered to be cruelty-free.
+They will be added to my list of brands that test on animals.

 📌 Save this for later